-Personal service and special touches make this Dreams Resort a standout among all-inclusive Cabo San Lucas resorts on Mexico's busy coast of Baja California.
+Personal service and special touches make this Dreams Resort by Hyatt a standout among all-inclusive Cabo San Lucas resorts on Mexico’s busy coast of Baja California.

 We were seated at the al fresco Oceana seafood restaurant enjoying a drink on our first night at Dreams Los Cabos when a white rabbit hopped by.
 Dumbstruck, we watched it nibble at the lawn along the restaurant’s edge before it hopped off to chew on some other leafy landscaping.
 We found out later it was one of three rabbits that use the Explorer’s Kids’ Club as headquarters but are free to hop around the resort at their leisure.

 Later that evening we came upon a large pool above the main swimming complex that was filled with lively fresh water turtles.
 Signs indicated that guests were not permitted to feed them, but children in the Explorer’s Club are often given the official task of feeding the bright-eyed turtles each morning.

 Little extra touches like these add to the charm of Dreams Los Cabos for families, in addition to a wide variety of others –honeymooners, 20- and 30-somethings, destination wedding guests, retirees and groups of friends and families vacationing together.

 Around the Dreams Los Cabos Resort: Pools & Beach